qundao/mirror-microcad/books/language/src/structure/source_file.md

 std::geo3d::Sphere(radius = 1cm);  // error: can't mix 2D and 3D
 ```

-However, microcad programs can also be split across multiple files.
+However, µcad programs can also be split across multiple files.
 To include other files, the [`mod`](modules/external_modules.md)
 statement is used...